Kesineni Nani

-Kesineni Srinivas, also known as Nani, is an Indian politician and entrepreneur.
-He is the current Member of Parliament in Lok Sabha from Vijayawada Parliamentary Constituency.
+Kesineni Srinivas, commonly known as Kesineni Nani, is an entrepreneur and a former politician.
+He previously represented Vijayawada Parliamentary constituency as a Member of Parliament.

 Early and personal life

 Kesineni Nani was born in Vijayawada to Ramaswamy Kesineni and Prasunamba Kesineni on 22 January 1966.
 He spent his entire childhood in the city along with his siblings.
 He married Smt.
 Pavani Kesineni on 16 April 1992 and has two daughters.

 Career

-Political
+Political (2008-2024)

 Nani joined Praja Rajyam Party on Oct.
 26th, 2008.
 He continued his services to party for 3 months only and he quit it in Jan.
 2009.
-He joined Telugu Desam Party thereafter.
+He joined Telugu Desam Party (TDP) thereafter.

 He was elected as a member of parliament from Vijayawada Loksabha constituency in 2014 general elections from Telugu Desam party and re-elected from same constituency in 2019.

 At the Lok Sabha, Nani is currently a member of Indian Council of Medical Research committee.
 Earlier he was a member of the Committee on Privileges, Standing Committee on Urban Development and the Consultative Committee, Ministry of Rural Development, Panchayati Raj and Drinking Water and Sanitation.

+On 10 January 2024, Nani has resigned as the Member of Parliament and left TDP to join the YSR Congress Party.

+Nani contested 2024 Indian general election from Vijayawada Lok Sabha constituency representing YSR Congress Party.
+He was defeated by his own brother Kesineni Chinni by a victory with a margin of 2,82,085 votes.

+On 10 June 2024, Nani announced that he will step away from politics and end his political career.
+He also stated that he will remain dedicated to the welfare and progress of Vijayawada.